flimflam-austin/hugo-cms-test/content/quick_reads/20180227-18-02-27-dash-women-elected-office/index.md

 colorpaletteclassname: '--dark-pink'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       ## ‘Clueless” To Congress

-      * Stacey Dash, aka “Dionne” from the movie _Clueless,_ plans to run for California congressional seat; district, south of LA, includes Compton & parts of Long Beach.
+      * Stacey Dash, aka “Dionne” from the movie_Clueless,_ plans to run for California congressional seat; district, south of LA, includes Compton & parts of Long Beach.